NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 ![The initial blog template's home page](/src/assets/blog/building-the-site/initial-blog-template.png)

 For a starting template, this is pretty good!
 It contains a home page, some sample blog posts, and some images.
-It was a good collection of files that you likely find in a website.
+It was a good collection of files that would likely be in a website.

 Although I haven't written any content yet, this is enough to get started on the next step: building and deploying the website.